 In a range trading strategy, your bot will capitalize on the lack of a strong trend by buying low and selling high within a specified price range.
 Your bot can implement range trading tactics if the ADX value falls below 20, indicating a weak or non-trending market.
-Combining the ADX with other range-bound indicators, such as Bollinger Bands or Stochastic Oscillator, can further improve the accuracy of buy and sell signals.
+Combining the ADX with other range-bound indicators, such as Bollinger Bands or Stochastic Oscillator, or stoch RSI, can further improve the accuracy of buy and sell signals.

 If the ADX is trending downward while the asset's price is trending upward, this is a divergence and could signal that the trend is weakening.
 It may be an excellent time to consider exiting the trade or taking profits.
 In the image below, the price is rising while ADX is decreasing.